radio free campus

 Absence makes the heart grow fonder – while this debatable phrase might not always hold true, Andy Lau definitely took it to heart when he opened for the last leg of his 2024 Today… Is the Day tour in Taipei, Taiwan earlier this November.
 Despite several misfortunes experienced in the tour, including delays in concert times from various typhoon warnings and a minor injury he’d sustained from a previous concert, the Hong Kong superstar eagerly greeted his 15,000 fans in the Songshan District Taipei Arena shortly before the start of the show, “Hello, friends in Taipei!
 It’s good to be back! 好高兴回来了,台北朋友们!”

-Everything was relatively smooth sailing from there after the initial ticketing stress.
+Everything was relatively smooth sailing from there, after the initial ticketing stress.
 The concert check-in process consisted of mostly simple security checks before me and my friend were ushered into the crowded but still comfortably air-conditioned venue.
 To keep us from boredom during the hour-long countdown to the concert, we were treated to free snacks and free merch ranging from posters to handheld fans to sticker-decorated photocards; some girl in the row in front of me even managed to get her hands on a whole umbrella with Andy Lau’s face on it.

-There was a strange yet endearing sense of unity that night, being in the sea of fans ranging from ages of both middle-aged and Gen-Z for this 62-year old Hong Kong singer whose popularity has not only waned, but seemingly gotten bigger as the years passed.
+There was a strange yet endearing sense of unity that night, being in the sea of fans ranging from ages of both middle-aged and Gen-Z for this 62-year old Hong Kong singer whose popularity has not only grown, but seemingly skyrocketed as the years passed.
 “I’ll love you for a thousand years!! 爱你一万年!!”, the crowd had shouted as the concert wrapped up, to which Lau jokingly replied, “You guys better not lie! 不可以撒荒哦!”
 Rest assured 华哥, I’ll still be keeping your photocard in my purse by the time I’m also your age.

 My Andy Lau photocard/merch bag I’ve been amassing for months.